LLM-based NLG Evaluation: Current Status and Challenges: Prompting LLMs

 \subsection{Task Instructions}

-In human evaluation, this part usually comes in the form of a task description or evaluation steps.
+In human evaluation, task instruction usually comes in the form of a task description or evaluation steps.
 They can also exist at the same time.
 The task description states the annotation in a more general way, and the evaluation steps, which can be considered as Chain-of-Thought, explicitly describe what to do at each step.
-In the context of prompting LLMs for NLG evaluation, the demonstrations used in few-shot prompting are also included.
+In the context of prompting LLMs for NLG evaluation, we discuss three broad categories of influences: various templates of prompts \citep{leiter2023eval4nlp,kim2023better,kotonya2023little,he2023socreval}, in-context examples \citep{jain-etal-2023-multi,kotonya2023little,hasanbeig2023allure}, and whether LLMs are required to provide analyses or explanations \citep{chiang-lee-2023-closer,naismith-etal-2023-automated}.

-\textbf{Form and requirements.} Several studies from an Eval4NLP 2023 shared task \cite{leiter2023eval4nlp} have explored task instructions in various settings. \cite{kim2023better} conduct experiments on different templates and lengths of task descriptions and evaluation steps. \cite{kotonya2023little} generate task instructions with LLMs or improve existing task instructions with LLMs.
-Additionally, \cite{he2023socreval} evaluate generative reasoning using LLMs by asking them first to generate their own answers, and then conduct a quantitative analysis of the text to be evaluated.
+\textbf{Form and requirements.} Several studies from an Eval4NLP 2023 shared task \citep{leiter2023eval4nlp} have explored task instructions in various settings.
+For example, \citet{kim2023better} conduct experiments on different templates and lengths of task descriptions and evaluation steps, finding that providing clear and straightforward instructions, akin to those explained to humans, is more effective. \citet{kotonya2023little} generate task instructions with LLMs or improve existing task instructions with LLMs.
+Moreover, \citet{DBLP:conf/emnlp/LeiterE24} conduct a larger-scale prompt exploration for the evaluation of machine translation and summarization based on the Eval4NLP 2023 shared task.
+Somewhat differently, \citet{he2023socreval} evaluate generative reasoning using LLMs by asking them first to generate their own answers, and then conduct a quantitative analysis of the text to be evaluated.
+Additionally, explicit evaluation requirements and output formats are typically included in the instructions, and the evaluation results are extracted using regular expression matching.
+Early LLMs may sometimes provide unrecognizable evaluation results or refuse to conduct evaluation due to their limited instruction-following capabilities \citep{gao2023humanlike}.
+This issue can be mitigated through multiple sampling or setting random outputs, and it basically does not exist in the currently more advanced and powerful LLMs.